trussworks/pre-commit-hooks/README.md

 Generate a Docs Index using [adr-log](https://www.npmjs.com/package/adr-log).
 It will modify files with comments in it per the docs on that module.

+By default it will only look in the `docs/` directory of your repo.
+You can pass in different directories by using the `args` parameter like this: `args: ["docs/adr", "docs/rfc"]`

 ## markdown-toc

 Generate a Table of Contents using [markdown-toc](https://www.npmjs.com/package/markdown-toc).
 It will modify files